JohnDelta/JuniorWorkersAPI/README.md

 Restfull API provider for my [Junior Workers](https://github.com/JohnDelta/junior-workers) project

-The previous API was written is PHP and I transered it to Java using Spring Boot.
+The previous API was written is PHP and I transered it to Java using Maven to setup the file structure.

 # Build Info